kanvesh/kanvesh.github.io/_posts/2020-04-18-datascience-and-overkill.markdown

 There is a lot of hype and expectation around data science and it is easy to get lost in the buzz of it all.
 Data science is undoubtedly a game changer, but it is essential for data scientists to focus on business impact, for that is what we will be judged on, in the long run.

-<i> This blogpost was first published as a LinkedIn article in Dec 2016 </i>
+_This blogpost was first published as a [LinkedIn article](https://www.linkedin.com/pulse/data-science-overkill-anvesh-kollu-reddi-gari/) in Dec 2016_